lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### <a name="pinnacle">Pinnacle Battles</a>

 Team up with other stylists to defeat a powerful opponent in Pinnacle Battles.
-Each time your team defeats the opponent, you will earn Shards of the opponent's Designer's Reflection, as well as Shards of the Pinnacle Battle Exclusive clothing set.
-You must buy every item in the set with Shards before you can unlock the Designer's Reflection.
+Each time your team defeats the opponent, you will earn Shards of the Pinnacle Battle Exclusive set.
+You must buy every piece of clothing with Shards before you can unlock the Designer's Reflection.

 To access Pinnacle Battles from the home page, tap on `Start Journey`, switch to the `Team` tab, then tap `Pinnacle Battles`.